-We will introduce you to a comparison chart detailing the top waist trainers.
+We will introduce you to a comparison chart detailing the best waist trainers on the market today.
 Hope it will help you have more information to make the best decision!

 A waist trainer is a type of shapewear designed to be tightly wrapped around one’s midsection (waist plus lower rib cage).
-It’s at the core of modern-day waist training or cinching, the practice of constantly wearing a constricting garment to slim down and reshape the waist.
+It’s at the core of modern-day waist training or cinching, the practice of constantly wearing a constricting garment to slim down and reshape the waist (check out picking the best body shapers guide).

 The roots of this practice dateback to the 1800s, when women wore corsets to make their waists appear smaller and to achieve a smooth hourglass look.